azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Publish the ChatMessageSentimentProcessorFunction Function App.
+1. Publish the ChatMessageSentimentProcessorFunction Function App

-2. Publish ChatWebApp.
+2. Publish ChatWebApp

 _Exit criteria_:

 - Open a browser and navigate to your deployed website using HTTPS.
 Use multiple browser instances or tabs to simulate multiple users.

-- Send chat messages between them and verify that you see the sentiment indicator (a thumbs up or thumbs down icon next to each chat message).
+- Send chat messages between them and verify that you see the sentiment indicator (a thumbs up or thumbs down icon next to each chat message)

-- You can order something from room service, like "bring me towels" and you get a response from the ConciergeBot.
+- You can order something from room service, like "bring me towels" and you get a response from the ConciergeBot

 - You can select the microphone to the left of the text box and speak for two to three seconds.
 Your spoken message should appear.